Insights and Updates

 Example: $200,000 in accounts receivable, $1,500,000 in quarterly credit sales, 90-day period. ($200,000 ÷ $1,500,000) × 90 = 12 days.

 A low DSO means fast cash conversion.
-A high DSO means capital stuck in transit, tied up in invoices instead of available for operations, growth, or debt service.
+A high DSO means capital stuck in unpaid invoices instead of your bank account.

 DSO Benchmarks by Industry (2025)